 Simple English definitions for legal terms

-Read a random definition: surrender of term
+Read a random definition: third-party beneficiary

 A wild creature is an animal that lives in the wild, away from human settlements.
 It can be a predator or prey and includes animals like lions, tigers, bears, and deer.
 A creature of statute, on the other hand, is a concept or organization that only exists because of a law or government decision.
 This can include things like government agencies or laws that create new rules or regulations.